 Associate Vice President for Student Affairs

-With over 20 years of experience in higher education, Art currently has administrative oversight for six functional areas comprising the Accessible Education Center, Career Center, Counseling Services, Military & Veteran Student Services, Office of University Ombudsperson, and Student Health Center (including Wellness & Health Promotion).
-His institutional service includes: Chair, Outstanding Graduating Senior Awards Committee; Chair, Student Affairs Professional Development Committee; Co-chair, VISION 2017 Helping & Caring Committee; Joint Enrollment Planning Committee; Veterans Advisory Committee; Accommodations Review Board; Crisis Assessment & Intervention Team (CAIT); Graduation Rate Enhancement & Achievement Team (GREATeam); and Student Fairness Committee of the Academic Senate.
-He is also a University Skelly Review/Hearing Officer and on-campus coordinator for the Cal State Super Sunday initiative that connects with and informs African American students and their families about college access.
+With over 20 years of experience in higher education, Art has administrative oversight for six functional areas comprising the Accessible Education Center, Career Center, Counseling Services, Military & Veteran Student Services, Office of University Ombudsperson, and Student Health Center (including Wellness & Health Promotion).
+His institutional service includes: Chair, Outstanding Graduating Senior Awards Committee; Chair, Student Affairs Professional Development Committee; Co-chair, VISION 2017 Helping & Caring Committee; Joint Enrollment Planning Committee; Veterans Advisory Committee; Accommodations Review Board; Behavioral Crisis Intervention Team (BCIT); and Student Fairness Committee of the Academic Senate.
+He is also on-campus coordinator for the Cal State Super Sunday initiative that connects with and informs African American students and their families about college access.

 Additionally, Art received specialized management training in leading transformation and change through the Management & Leadership in Education (MLE) program at Harvard University-Graduate School of Education.
 He completed PhD coursework in Conflict Analysis & Resolution at GMU, earned MEd and BS degrees from GSU, and received an AA from Barbados Community College (BCC).
-Art is a member of several professional organizations including the National Association of Student Personnel Administrators (NASPA) and the American College Personnel Association (ACPA).
+Art is a member of several national organizations on higher education including NASPA - Student Affairs Administrators in Higher Education and ACPA - College Student Educators International; currently, he is serving a three-year term on the National Advisory Council of the National Conference on Race & Ethnicity in American Higher Education (NCORE).
 His professional and social interests at the regional, national, and international levels include examining emerging trends in student affairs and exploring social justice issues that impact college access and success for under-represented groups.